Khalid Jamil: Club career

 Jamil started his professional career with Mahindra United of the National Football League in 1997 but did not play during the 1997–98 season and left for Air India in 1998.
 During the 2000–01 season Jamil made his first professional appearances with Air India and reportedly got an offer to join a football club from Brunei but rejected the offer, which he still regrets.
 He then went back to Mahindra United in 2002 but barely played due to many injuries which eventually led to early retirement.
 He then joined Mumbai in 2007 but did not play a single game with them during his two years with the club.
 In 2009 Jamil announced his retirement.

 International career

 Jamil made his international debut in a friendly match against Uzbekistan in 1998.
 He later appeared in 2002 World Cup Qualifiers, where they defeated teams like United Arab Emirates, Brunei and Yemen.
 India secured 11 points from 6 matches, same as Yemen, but finished behind them due to an inferior goal difference.

-He represented the India national team in 12 matches.
+He represented the India national team in 40 matches, between 1998 and 2006.